The Norman Conquest

 lascells Spelling Variations

 years the English language had no fixed system of spelling rules.
 For that reason, spelling variations

 occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name lascells were recorded, including Lascelles, Lassells, Lascell, Lassell, Lasselle, Lasell, Laselle, Lascelle, Lasceles, Lacelles, Lassels, Lacelles, Lacells, Lascells, Lasselis, Lescellis, Lessels and many more.

 Early Notables of the lascells family (pre 1700)

 Outstanding amongst the family at this time was Roger Lacelles, summoned to Parliament as a Baron

-in 1295; Richard Lassels (also Lascelles) (c.?1603-1668), English Roman Catholic priest and a travel writer; Thomas Lascelles (Lassells) (ca.1624-1658), English officer in the Commonwealth's army and a landowner; Thomas Lascelles (Lascelles and Lassells) (c.1624-c.1658), an...
-Another 76 words (5 lines of text) are included under the topic Early lascells Notables in all our PDF Extended History products and printed products wherever possible.
+in 1295; Richard Lassels (also Lascelles) (c.?1603-1668), English Roman Catholic priest and a travel writer; Thomas Lascelles (Lassells) (ca.1624-1658), English officer in the Commonwealth's army and a landowner; Thomas Lascelles (Lascelles and Lassells) (c.1624-c.1658), an officer in the Commonwealth's army and a landowner; Francis Lascelles (1612-1667), of Stank...
+Another 63 words (4 lines of text) are included under the topic Early lascells Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the lascells family to the New World and Oceana